 Fill power is the best quality indicator for down.
 Most down products in Europe are rated according to the Lorch Fill Power standard recommended by the Swiss-based International Down and Feather Laboratory.
 UK companies report fill power in cubic inches.
 In Germany and Austria (where our duvets are manufactured), fill power is measured in millimetres per 30 grams.
 We made a table to help you navigate the different measurements of fill power:

 How Much Fill Power Do You Need?

-The fill power of down will decrease with time and usage.
-To counteract this process, regularly hang your duvet outside on a dry day, or in a well-aired room.
-When down clumps together, shake it loose by hand or put the duvet in a dryer with a dampened (and well-wrung) towel.
-The warm, moist air will loosen the tufts of down and create air pockets without sacrificing fill power.
-To read more about how to care for your down duvet and pillows, visit our maintenance page.
+Over time and with use, the fill power of down may naturally decrease.
+To mitigate this, it’s recommended to regularly air out your duvet by hanging it outside on a dry day or in a well-ventilated room.
+If the down becomes clumped together, you can gently shake it by hand or place the duvet in a dryer with a dampened (but well-wrung) towel.
+The warm, moist air will help restore the loft of the down and create air pockets, all while maintaining the fill power.
+For further guidance on caring for your down duvet and pillows, visit our maintenance page.

-If you’re interested to learn more about down, read more about the differences between a goose down duvet and a duck down duvet.
+If you’re curious to learn more about down, we invite you to explore the distinctions between a goose down duvet and a duck down duvet.